pafkdunt/sanguine-board-game/README.md

 This codebase creates the model for the game Sanguine, which is a variation of the card game Queen's Blood.
 This is a two player game, where there is Red and Blue player trying to score as many points as possible.
 The game is played by placing cards on a board, filling that boards' cells up with cards and pawns of the two teams.
 These components of the game come together to create the entire game.

 ### Extensibility
 The code base is relatively extensible.
-All basic functionality can be overridden and changed but it is good to be mindful of what changes are made.
+All basic functionality can be overridden and changed, but it is good to be mindful of what changes are made.
 A key point of focus we would like look at is the `move()` method in BasicSanguineModel.
 This method calls a method of the SanguineBoard class called `performMove()` and so when extending this  code and modifying things it is good to keep in mind things like these.
-Similarly SanguineBoard uses methods from the SanguineCell class.
+Similarly, SanguineBoard uses methods from the SanguineCell class.
 Overall the components of the game are extensible, but require caution.
 The game model itself is quite extensible.

 # Quick start